kpfarn/MAGMA/README.md

 MAGMA is designed to run locally, and is carefully engineered using a robust system prompt, up-to-date stock data, and complex algorithms.
 It specializes in the tech sector, and prioritizes selected companies within that area to maximize its expertise.

 MAGMA only provides <i>suggestions</i> for market orders.
-Any final decisions are up to the user, and they are responsible for any outcomes.
+Any final decisions are up to the user, and they are responsible for any trade outcomes if they choose to heed given advice.